 There are a number of exotic ingredients that you may not always be able to find for your Thai home cooking, especially fresh.
 One ingredient that may be hard to find is Kaffir lime leaves.
 They are especially useful in Thai curries and are also found in stir fries.

 Kaffir lime leaves come from the makrut (makrud, magroot) lime plant, a shrub that is common in Southeast Asia.
-They are sometimes sold dried or frozen at Asian markets in the U.S. opt for frozen if you are making a choice, and of course, buy fresh when you can get them.
+They are sometimes sold dried or frozen at Asian markets in the U.S. See fresh versus dried kaffir lime leaves.
+Opt for frozen if you are making a choice, and of course, buy fresh when you can get them.
 Freeze any leftover fresh leaves.
 They will be fine for up to six months, if not longer.

 Fresh makrut leaves are best, but frozen are probably second best.
 Many cooks will debate whether lime leaves should be bothered with at all if fresh leaves are not available.
 They have a citrus and pine scent that is more like lemon verdana than lime.
 Both the leaves and the zest of the fruits are used.
 The fruits are small and dark green with a knobby peel.
 These are very hard to find outside Thailand.